Free translation : in case of dispute only the French text to apply.

 The date and place of meetings are decided by the Board of directors.
 The notices are sent at least twenty days beforehand to each member of the Chambre Syndicale and contain the agenda.

-The ordinary annual general meeting takes place during the first three months of the year.
+The ordinary annual general meeting takes place before June 30 of the following year.

 Any member may obtain the inclusion in the agenda of certain questions subject to advising the president at least 30 days beforehand so that they may be taken into account when drawing up the agenda.